talosdigital/u-css/src/003-box-sizing/README.md

 1. First container using Content Box.

-2. Second container using Box Sizing.
+2. Second container using Border Box.

 #
  #####Check the design and animations in the solution part.